Ankanmook/Sensor-Test/README.md

 MVCIntensityChart: ASP.NET MVC 4.0, View Engine Razor

-AppRelease Folder contains the android APK (installers) progrssively released.
+AppRelease: Contains the android APK (installers) from Version 1 to Version 5 released progressively.

+How to Install : Contains app install and use instructions